HelmholtzAI-Consultants-Munich/XAI-Tutorials/README.md

 Participants are expected to follow our code of conduct.
 In order to have a nice and collaborative environment, please follow these rules:

 - respect the others
-- turn camera on (if possible)
-- mic turned off unless you want to speak/ask questions
-- raise your hand to ask question or type them in the chat.
+- raise your hand to ask question

 If you have any issues that you don’t want to share, send a private message to one of the mentors.